Acumen Capital Lowers Tidewater Renewables (TSE:LCFS) Price Target to C$19.00

-Tidewater Renewables (TSE:LCFS – Get Rating) had its target price lowered by investment analysts at Acumen Capital from C$20.00 to C$19.00 in a note issued to investors on Tuesday, BayStreet.CA reports.
-Acumen Capital’s price objective would suggest a potential upside of 76.58% from the stock’s current price.
+Tidewater Renewables (TSE:LCFS – Get Rating) had its target price lowered by Acumen Capital from C$20.00 to C$19.00 in a research note issued to investors on Tuesday morning, BayStreet.CA reports.

-A number of other research analysts have also commented on LCFS.
-Stifel Nicolaus upped their price objective on Tidewater Renewables from C$17.50 to C$18.00 in a report on Wednesday, February 8th.
-CIBC decreased their price objective on Tidewater Renewables from C$19.50 to C$19.00 in a research note on Monday, January 9th.
-Finally, Pi Financial reduced their price objective on Tidewater Renewables from C$21.00 to C$20.00 in a research note on Friday, November 11th.
+A number of other research analysts also recently commented on LCFS.
+CIBC dropped their target price on shares of Tidewater Renewables from C$19.50 to C$19.00 in a research report on Monday, January 9th.
+Stifel Nicolaus increased their target price on shares of Tidewater Renewables from C$17.50 to C$18.00 in a research report on Wednesday, February 8th.
+Finally, Pi Financial dropped their target price on shares of Tidewater Renewables from C$21.00 to C$20.00 in a research report on Friday, November 11th.

 Tidewater Renewables Company Profile